-Disadvantages of Microchipping
+Benefits of Microchipping Your Dog

-GPS trackers can also be used, but it can be removed or lost, and only you have access to the GPS information.
-A microchip can be scanned by most animal health organizations, making it a quick and easy way to reconnect you with your dog.
+GPS trackers can also be used, but they can be removed or lost, and only you can access the GPS information.
+Microchips can be scanned by most animal health organizations, making them a quick and easy way to reconnect you with your dog.

 Frequently Asked Questions

 Microchipping is a painless procedure that involves inserting a small chip under the dog's skin.
 The process is typically quick and causes minimal discomfort, similar to a routine vaccination.
 The microchip itself is tiny and designed to be well-tolerated by dogs.
 It provides a permanent means of identification and greatly increases the chances of reuniting lost dogs with their owners.

 Can you feel a microchip in a dog?